Getting Started With Drupal’s Webform Module

 There is a convenience feature you may want to use.
 You can create pre-built option lists and add them to your form.
 The module comes with several default lists.

-Choose US States from the drop down.
+- Choose the US States from the drop down.

+- Order the form fields the way you like and all the questions and fields correct.
 You can use drag and drop to move form elements to different positions.